1996 Pacific hurricane season

-The 1996 Pacific hurricane season had below normal tropical cyclone activity, producing 9 tropical storms, of which 5 became hurricanes, with 2 of those intensifying into major hurricanes.
+The 1996 Pacific hurricane season was below-normal in terms of tropical cyclone activity due to an ongoing La Niña, which also suppressed activity in the previous season.
+There were a total of nine storms named by the National Hurricane Center (NHC), of which five became hurricanes.
+Two of the hurricanes became a major hurricane, which is a Category 3 or stronger on the Saffir-Simpson scale.
 With an Accumulated cyclone energy (ACE) index of 53.9, the season ranks among the least intense Pacific hurricane seasons on record.
 It officially began May 15, 1996, in the eastern north Pacific and on June 1, 1996, in the central north Pacific.
 It ended on November 30, 1996.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northeastern Pacific Ocean.
 The season slightly exceeded these bounds when tropical storm One-E formed on May 13.

 Much of the season's activity was clustered near the coast of Southwest Mexico, with four hurricanes and one tropical storm making landfall along it.
 The most impactful were: Hurricane Alma, which was responsible for 20 deaths, and Hurricane Fausto, which left behind damage amounting to around $800,000 (1996 USD).
 Hurricane Douglas was the strongest storm of the season, reaching Category 4 intensity on the Saffir-Simpson Hurricane Scale.
 Douglas developed in the Caribbean Sea, within the Atlantic basin, as Hurricane Cesar, before crossing into the Pacific as a tropical storm.
+Another crossover storm was Atlantic Hurricane Dolly, which hit the Mexican state of Veracruz along the Gulf of Mexico and later entered the eastern Pacific as a tropical depression.